Doomedtodie/Emblazon19/README.md

-Official Site for HMRITM Cultural Fest
+Proposed and Better Site for HMRITM Cultural Fest